Coveros/hol-copilot-lab/Instructions/Labs/Lab-8-Admin-Metrics.md

 By the end of this exercise, you will understand:
 - How GitHub Copilot is administered at the enterprise level
-- Key policies and controls available for organizational governance
 - Metrics and analytics available for measuring Copilot adoption and impact
-- Best practices for rolling out and managing Copilot across development teams
 - How to measure ROI and developer productivity improvements

 ## 🍎 Scenario: Scaling Copilot Across The Daily Harvest